 You Need Pie

 Pie.
-Since we’ve moved here, it seems that Coloradans really love their pie.
+Since moving here, we’ve learned that Coloradans really love their pie.
 And You Need Pie is a great place to stop for a slice – and lunch.
 Mostly diner fare, this is a great place to grab lunch away from the crowds on Elkhorn Ave.

 Where to Stay in Estes Park

-There are a lot of options for places to stay the night in Estes Park.
+There are many options for places to stay the night in Estes Park.
 From cozy cabins (complete with hot tubs) to camping under the stars – you’ll find it in Estes Park.

 Cabins and Lodges